AidaG91/Galerium-FullStack/README.md

 ---

 ## 1. Project Description
-Galerium is a backend application designed for professional photographers to manage their photoshoots, clients, and image galleries.
+Galerium is a backend photo gallery management system built with Java and Spring Boot.
+It allows clients to browse galleries, photographers to manage their work and clients, and admins to oversee the platform.
+The app follows REST API best practices and includes robust error handling, validation, and testing.
-Clients can access their galleries, mark favorite photos, and—if granted permission—download or share images.

 ## 2. UML Class Diagram